 Motors don’t come with a torque rating.
 The average battery-powered mower has a motor with a power rating of 1,000 Watts and a rotational speed of 2,800 RPM.
 This translates to about 2.5 ft-lb.
 So, there’s no doubt that the average gas-powered model is considerably more powerful than the average electric model.

-Corder electric models are the most affordable because they don’t come with batteries or a gas engine.
+Corder electric mowers are the most affordable because they don’t come with batteries or a gas engine.
 You can buy some of the best corded electric mowers for $200.
 When it comes to battery-powered models, prices start at $300 and they can go up to $900.

 However, this all depends on the price of electricity, the price per gallon of gasoline, and how often you mow.
 But, there’s no doubt that electricity is more affordable than gas, no matter where you live, and motors are considered to be more efficient than gas engines.

-Corded-electric models have limited mobility.
+Corded-electric mowers have limited mobility.
 Your operating range depends on the length of the cord and the location of the nearest outlet.
 And, you won’t be able to find a corded-mower that has a cord longer than 100 ft.

 If you use a longer extension cord the voltage will drop.
 This will cause the motor to overheat, which can lead to damage.

-With a battery-powered or gas mower, you are only limited by the amount of juice you have in the battery or tank.
+With a battery-powered or gas model, you are only limited by the amount of juice you have in the battery or tank.
 But, refueling a gas engine takes seconds.
 Waiting for the battery to recharge takes 30 minutes to 1 hour.

 Both gas and electric lawn mowers come with their own particular safety concerns.
 Even though they come with helpful safety features, one must exercise caution when working with such machines.